 A large number of repeated dose oral toxicity and dietary intervention studies have been conducted with vegetable oils and fats of different origins and at different degrees of hydrogenation and/or esterification in the context of nutritional research as well as in toxicological investigations.
 Although differences may be observed on bodyweight gain, food consumption and certain measured parameters depending on the chain length distribution of the fatty acids associated to the glycerides and their degree of unsaturation, research overall indicates that, when consumed at nutritionally relevant concentrations (i.e. up to the equivalent of ca. 35% of total calorie intake, there are no adverse effects on health and longevity.
-Similar results were obtained for the other substances of the same read-across category.
+Similar results were obtained for the other substances of the same readacross categories.
 Across all studies, the highest oral NOAEL could be considered to be 18.5% in feed, equivalent to an estimated 9,250 mg/kg bw/day.
 This value is considered relevant for risk assessment purposes, although it is only a reflection of the study setup and not of effects observed at higher doses.

-Shea butters, and other refined vegetable oils from the same read-across category present low systemic toxicity upon repeated dose oral exposure for which absorption is higher than via the dermal route, so that repeated dose dermal toxicity is also expected to be minimal.
-Furthermore, given its physical state (solid to semi-solid under environmental conditions), low vapour pressure and the fact that it is not handled or marketed as a powder, repeated inhalation exposure is not considered to pose an issue for human health under normal and foreseeable handling and use conditions.
+Refined vegetable oils from the relevant read-across categories present low systemic toxicity upon repeated dose oral exposure for which absorption is higher than via the dermal route, so that repeated dose dermal toxicity is also expected to be minimal.
+Furthermore, given its physical state (solid to semi-solid under environmental conditions) and low vapour pressures, repeated inhalation exposure is not considered to pose an issue for human health under normal and foreseeable handling and use conditions.